-EQUAL EMPLOYMENT OPPORTUNITY POLICY
+2.10 EQUAL EMPLOYMENT OPPORTUNITY POLICY

 Employment practices at RCMA Charter Schools are consistent with state requirements outlined in the Florida Statutes and the State Board of Education Rules as well as federal employment laws.
-These include the Florida Educational Equity Act (FS §1000.5), FS Chapter 760, and Title VII of the Civil Rights Act of 1964 - all of which prohibit discrimination based on race, ethnicity, color, religion, gender, national origin, age, disability, or marital status.
+These include the Florida Educational Equity Act (FS §1000.05), FS Chapter 760, and Title VII of the Civil Rights Act of 1964 - all of which prohibit discrimination based on race, ethnicity, color, religion, gender, national origin, age, disability, marital status, and other protected classifications.